aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

-Initially, our clusters look like below (look at how the data is divided into red and yellow clusters):
+Initially, our clusters look like the below plot(look at how the data is divided into red and yellow clusters):